Weinstock, J. S., & Rothblum, E. D. (Eds.) (2017). Lesbian friendships. Special issue for Journal of Lesbian Studies.

 Belenky, M. F., Bond, L. A., & Weinstock, J. S. (1997).
 A tradition that has no name: Nurturing the development of people, families, and communities.
 New York: Basic Books.

-Weinstock, J. S. (In Press).
+Weinstock, J. S. (2019).
 Integrating lesbian, gay, bisexual, and transgender issues in the Psychology curriculum.
 Chapter to be published in Teaching a Multiculturalism-Informed Psychology of People (Editors J. A. Mena & K. Quina).
 Washington, DC: American Psychological Association.

 Stanley, J., Burnes, T., & Weinstock, J. S. (2017).
 Historical perspective on teaching LGBTQ Psychology.
 In Teaching LGBTQ psychology: Queering innovative pedagogy and practice (Editors: T. Burnes & J. Stanley).
 Washington, DC: American Psychological Association.